 Stop by Toronto's largest public park to take advantage of hiking trails, picnic areas, playgrounds, landscaped gardens and in the spring, an explosion of cherry blossoms.
-High Park is easily accessible by public transit and also home to an outdoor pool, a wading pool for kids, ice rink, baseball diamonds and Grenadier Restaurant.
+High Park is easily accessible by public transit and also home to an outdoor public pool, a wading pool for kids, an ice rink, baseball diamonds and Grenadier Restaurant.

 Shop for Delicious Foods at St. Lawrence Market

 The city’s largest market is a definite must-do on any trip to Toronto and was even voted best food market in the world by National Geographic.
 The South Market is home to over 120 specialty food vendors selling everything from fresh produce and baked goods, to prepared foods, dairy, meat and seafood.
 Saturdays in the summer you’ll find a bustling farmers’ market at the North Building.

 Canada’s largest museum showcases everything from art and archaeology to natural science in over 30 galleries.
 Whether you’re interested in ancient Rome, Chinese temple art, dinosaurs, textiles from the 1st century BC to the present day, or Japanese culture (to name but a few), something at the ROM will likely pique your interest.